-Your faculty liaison is responsible for assigning a course grade based upon the evaluation by your field instructor and evaluation of all class assignments.
-There are also opportunities for you to evaluate the field placement process.
-The agency field instructor also evaluates the
+Your faculty liaison is responsible for assigning a course grade based upon the evaluation by your Practicum instructor and evaluation of all class assignments.
+There are also opportunities for you to evaluate the Practicum placement process.
+The agency Practicum instructor also evaluates the performance of the faculty liaison and the program.
+Examples of all evaluation forms are in this Practicum manual.